 If your vehicle has failed a Roadworthy Certificate as a result of a windscreen chip or crack, you may want to refer to the following information.
 This guide is intended for NSW, however we have included details of the QLD Standards too

-This is general information but an accurate guide as per windscreen repair standards for NSW & QLD.
+The information is general, however it is an accurate guide as per the windscreen repair standards for NSW & QLD.
 However, please seek advice from your local licensed vehicle test center for detailed information, as some States in Australia may be different.

 A windscreen should be replaced if it is severely chipped, cracked, abraded, badly scratched or discolored.

 The area of the windscreen in front of the driver extending across to the center of the vehicle is only allowed to have any two of the following defects.

 A crack up to 30mm long (Size of a 20c coin)

 A crack from the very edge of the windscreen no more than 75mm long (A fraction longer than the width of $50 note)

 A Bulls eye/star or other windscreen chip no more than 16mm in diameter (Size of a 5c coin)